vippsas/vipps-login-wordpress/README.md

 ### User can register with one click

-Login with Vipps is the easiest way to create a new account.
+Login with Vipps MobilePay is the easiest way to create a new account.
 Sharing high-quality data from the user's Vipps profile with the site owner.
 Available information includes name, email, address, phone number, and birthdate.
-The identity of all Vipps users is verified using BankID, Norway's leading electronic ID, so rest assured that these are real people with correct name and information.
+The identity of all Vipps MobilePay users is verified by each markets leading electronic IDs, so rest assured that these are real people with correct name and information.
 (Please note: Standard WordPress does not register information other than name and email, so apart from WooCommerce, you will need to write code to use this information for your particular application.)

 ### Link existing account

-Already registered users can link their current accounts when signing in with Vipps or from their account page.
-Users can choose to update their address information from Vipps.
+Already registered users can link their current accounts when signing in with Vipps MobilePay or from their account page.
+Users can choose to update their address information from Vipps MobilePay.

 ### Fully integrated with WooCommerce and available for all relevant areas of your store

-Login with Vipps can be added to all relevant pages in your web shop: login, registration, cart, and checkout pages.
+Login with Vipps MobilePay can be added to all relevant pages in your web shop: login, registration, cart, and checkout pages.

-### Vipps Login
+### Vipps MobilePay Login

-New site owners need to set up an agreement with Vipps to use the service.
+New site owners need to set up an agreement with Vipps MobilePay to use the service.
 This can be ordered on [portal.vippsmobilepay.com](https://portal.vippsmobilepay.com).
+Read more about pricing on [vippsmobilepay.com](https://vippsmobilepay.com/pricing/login).

 ### Customizable for your application